The following data demonstrates the considerable and on-going improvement of the genetics of our sheep flock.

 More importantly, when we compare clean fleece wool cuts from the various progeny groups from the 2015 AI program that we assessed in September 2017, the Dunblane (home bred) progeny performed reasonably similar to the Hazeldean rams and micron'ed well against the Billandri sire.
 The two Hazeldean and the Billandri sire are three proven sires and rank highly on the Merino Superior Sires website.

-Dunblane's average flock Fibre Diameter (FD) has fallen to around 18.0u.
+Dunblane's average flock Fibre Diameter (FD) has fallen to around 18.5u.
 Historically we drove down clip FD with an aggressive selection focus on FD in order to improve the price for our wool on a per kg basis.
-Three years ago, we reached a point where we are satisfied where our clip sits on the balance between higher prices per kg and the discounts that occur for ultrasuperfine wool produced in the pastoral zone.
+A few years ago, we reached a point where we were satisfied where our clip sits on the balance between higher prices per kg and the discounts that occur for ultrasuperfine wool produced in the pastoral zone.
 We are now pursuing a focus on other economic traits such as Clean Fleece Weights (CFW), Staple Strength (SS) and wool cut per Dry Stock Equivalent (DSE).

 Body size determines how much grass is required for maintenance.
 So a measure of clean wool produced as a percentage of body mass is really a measure of FUEL EFFICIENCY.